MANOJSHRMA/IOT-based-fire-extinguisher-robot/README.md

 Major project :-
- A fire extinguisher robot is a device which is programmed to detect temperatures above room temperature, and provide an indication of possibility of fire.
+ A fire extinguisher robot is a device which is programmed to detect temperature, and provide an indication of possibility of fire.
 A simple fire extinguisher robot is used to generate an alarm in case a fire occurs, so that immediate help can be produced to the site, manually.
 Such robots have two main components: (i) temperature sensor (usually a thermometer) and